-- Step 1 The student must be told by the principal/designee of the reason(s) for consideration of suspension from school or from the school bus (not to exceed 10 days). - Step 2 The student must be given the opportunity to present the student's side of the matter either verbally or in writing and must have the opportunity to present witnesses to the incident. - Step 3 The principal/designee shall make a determination as to whether or not the student is guilty of the misconduct, and if so, what the terms of the disciplinary response will be.
+Step 1 - The student must be told by the principal/designee of the reason(s) for consideration of suspension from school or from the school bus (not to exceed 10 days).

+Step 2 - The student must be given the opportunity to present the student's side of the matter either verbally or in writing and must have the opportunity to present witnesses to the incident.

+Step 3 - The principal/designee shall make a determination as to whether or not the student is guilty of the misconduct, and if so, what the terms of the disciplinary response will be.
 The student shall be informed of the determination.
 If the determination is to impose suspension, the notice of suspension shall be in writing.
-The following information shall be included in the written notice of suspension to the parent/guardian, of the minor student, or the adult student, and the Superintendent: - > Nature of the offense - > The date of the offense, the beginning date of the suspension, and the date on which the student may return - Any condition involving the suspension, such as a possible reduction of the suspension - Step 4 The principal/designee shall report each suspension from school or the school bus in writing to the student's parent/guardian and to the Superintendent/designee.
-Any suspension notice to an adult student, or the parent/guardian, or custodian of a minor student, shall be hand-delivered by the principal or an administrative staff member, or shall be sent by first class mail if the principal or an administrative staff member documents a personal contact (not an attempt or recorded message) with the parent/guardian concerning the suspension and that the paperwork is being sent by mail.
+The following information shall be included in the written notice of suspension to the parent/guardian/student and the Superintendent:

+- Nature of the offense, - The date of the offense, the beginning date of the suspension, and the date on which the student may return, - Any condition involving the suspension, such as a possible reduction of the suspension.

+Step 4 - The principal/designee shall report each suspension from school or the school bus in writing to the student's parent/guardian and to the Superintendent/designee.
+Any suspension notice to parent/guardian/student, shall be hand-delivered by the principal or an administrative staff member or shall be sent by first class mail if the principal or an administrative staff member documents a personal contact (not an attempt or recorded message) with the parent/guardian concerning the suspension and that the paperwork is being sent by mail.
 If contact cannot be made with the parent/guardian, then the notice may be sent by certified mail.
 This report shall be mailed and delivery initiated within 24 hours of the start of the suspension or on the next regular workday.
 Reasonable efforts shall be made to contact the parent/guardian prior to the start of the suspension.
-If the parent/guardian cannot be reached prior to the start of the suspension, the principal/designee may determine that the suspension will start without the prior contact with the parent/guardian. - Step 5 The student and parent/guardian have a right to a conference with the principal/designee upon request of the parent/guardian to appeal the discipline imposed.
-The principal shall have the discretion to reduce or cancel the suspension if it is felt that it would be in the best interest of the student and school to do so. - Step 6 A student who is transported to and from school at public expense may be suspended from riding a school bus by a principal for a period not to exceed ten school days.
-Written notice shall be given immediately to the student's parent/guardian and to the Superintendent.
-A student who is 18 years of age shall be given written notice directly and a copy thereof sent to the Superintendent. - Step 7 The principal shall conduct an administrative hearing when a student is formally charged with a felony by a proper prosecuting attorney to determine if the incident has an adverse impact on the educational program, discipline, or welfare of the school in which the student is enrolled.
-The information shall be provided to the Superintendent who shall determine the length of the suspension by administrative placement in an alternative setting.
-A recommendation to expel a student shall be determined by the Superintendent and submitted to the School Board if the student is adjudicated guilty of a felony. - Step 68 If the parent/guardian feels that due process was not provided, they may appeal by contacting the office of Student Services or the Assistant Superintendent of Administration to further discuss the matter.
+If the parent/guardian cannot be reached prior to the start of the suspension, the principal/designee may determine that the suspension will start without the prior contact with the parent/guardian.

+Step 5 - The student and parent/guardian have a right to a conference with the principal/designee upon request of the parent/guardian to appeal the discipline imposed.
+The principal shall have the discretion to reduce or cancel the suspension if it is felt that it would be in the best interest of the student and school to do so.

+Step 6 - If the parent/guardian feels that due process was not provided, they may appeal by contacting the office of Student Services or the Assistant Superintendent of Administration to further discuss the matter.
 This shall not be interpreted as permitting the District administrator to substitute their judgment for the judgment of the principal.

-DUE PROCESS FOR ALTERNATIVE SCHOOL PLACEMENT (Same as for suspension decisions.)
+DUE PROCESS PROCEDURES FOR ALTERNATIVE SCHOOL PLACEMENT

+Same as for suspension decisions.